ListenerApproved/node-ffprobe/README.md

 FFProbe for NodeJS
 ==========

-A simple wrapper around ffprobe written in NodeJS
+A simple sync wrapper around ffprobe written in NodeJS

 ***This module requires ffmpeg to be installed before it can function***.
 The ffmpeg package comes bundled with ffprobe.